Click Here To Schedule A Consultation

 Botox Injections for TMJ (Temporomandibular Joint)

 Jaw tension caused by teeth grinding, over-active masseter muscles, or jaw clenching due to stress can lead to severe pain and discomfort along the jaw, called the temporomandibular joint, or TMJ, and beyond.
 So many of us have bitten into something sticky, chewed gum, or chatted with a friend when suddenly we feel a clicking, popping, or painful sensation along the jaw joint.
 Our jaw muscles are some of the most active facial muscles, operating regularly during the day and often storing tension at night.
 Unfortunately, this activity can lead to misalignment, stress, and pain along the temporomandibular joint.
 Characterized by jaw pain, aches around your ear, chronic migraines, and jaw dysfunction that can lead to difficulty chewing and opening or closing the mouth, TMJ disorders can feel like they are keeping you from your highest quality of life.
-While pain or soreness around the jaw joint and lower jaw do not suggest serious issues for everyone, patients may develop more serious Temporomandibular joint disorders, abbreviated as TMDs, which can suggest chronic facial pain.
+While pain or soreness around the jaw joint and lower jaw do not suggest serious issues for everyone, patients may develop more serious temporomandibular joint disorders, abbreviated as TMDs, which can suggest chronic facial pain.
 Luckily, TMD treatment options are available at Dr. Green’s private dermatology in NYC, including the use of Botox injections.

-Botulinum toxin type A, known colloquially as Botox, is an injectable treatment that essentially “freezes” the muscle at and near the injection site.
+Botulinum toxin, known colloquially as Botox, is an injectable treatment that essentially “freezes” the muscle at and near the injection site.
 While many patients may hear “Botox” and think about cosmetic treatments to eliminate frown lines and other facial wrinkles, Botox has been FDA-approved to treat many medical conditions, including chronic migraines, blepharospasm, and cervical dystonia.
 As TMJ disorders are caused by overuse or pain in the masseter muscle of the jaw, the use of Botox acts as a muscle relaxant, which alleviates the tension along the jawline to eliminate symptoms of TMD, including headaches, lockjaw, and jaw pain.
 If you suffer from jaw pain and soreness, tension headaches, or other frustrating TMJ symptoms, Botox injections in the masseter muscles can provide you with the relief you have been looking for.
 Botox for TMJ is a common off-label use of Botox that an experienced dermatologist can administer.

 New York-based, board-certified cosmetic dermatologist Dr. Michele Green is an expert in the use of Botox, including Botox injections to relieve TMJ symptoms and reduce the masseter muscle for facial slimming.
 Dr. Michele Green is an Allergan Platinum injector of Botox, utilizing Botox extensively to treat fine lines around the forehead, neck, crow’s feet, lips, and glabella area for facial rejuvenation.
 Dr. Green embraces a less-is-more philosophy and takes a holistic approach to treatment, customizing each patient’s treatment plan to cater best to their particular concerns and overall aesthetic goals.
 She is consistently identified as one of NYC’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
 When you consult with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will work with you to develop a customized Botox treatment plan that leaves you looking and feeling like your best self.